ABSanthosh/Portfolio/src/data/articles/project/daima.md

 ## Why did I build this?

-For my course Software Development Lab(SDL), we had to come up with a novel idea and build it out as a group.
+For my course Software Design Lab(SDL), we had to come up with a novel idea and build it out as a group.
 We had several ideas and my idea was to build a minimal IDE that can run on the browser, inspired by VS Code web.
 This was our project proposal:

 <br/>